Skip to main content

 It's important that your antenatal team monitors you closely throughout your pregnancy to make sure your high blood pressure is not affecting the growth of your baby and to check for a condition called pre-eclampsia.
 Make sure you go to all your appointments.

-Your doctor or midwife will measure your blood pressure and check for protein in your urine.
-After 20 weeks of pregnancy, you may be offered a PlGF (placental growth factor) test to rule out pre-eclampsia.
+Your doctor or midwife will measure your blood pressure and check for protein in your urine at every appointment.
+After 20 weeks of pregnancy, you may be offered a PLGF (placental growth factor) blood test to rule out pre-eclampsia.

-During the first half of pregnancy, a woman's blood pressure tends to fall.
+During the first half of pregnancy, your blood pressure tends to fall.
 This means you may be able to come off your medicine for a while.
-But this should only be done under your doctor's supervision.
+But this should only be done after discussion with your doctor.

 Things you can try yourself to reduce high blood pressure

 Keeping active and doing some physical activity each day, such as walking or swimming, can help keep your blood pressure in the normal range.
-Eating a balanced diet and keeping your salt intake low can help to reduce blood pressure.
+Eating a healthy, balanced diet can help to reduce blood pressure.

-Find out about exercise in pregnancy, healthy eating in pregnancy, salt in the diet and tips for cutting down on salt.
+Find out about exercise in pregnancy and healthy eating in pregnancy.

 There isn't enough evidence to show that dietary supplements – such as magnesium, folic acid or fish oils – are effective at preventing high blood pressure.